India's Shubhankar Sharma gets Masters invitation

 PALM HARBOR, Fla. — Shubhankar Sharma can add another achievement to his rapid rise.
 He's going to the Masters.

-Two days after Sharma held the 54-hole lead at his first World Golf Championship, the 21-year-old from India accepted a special invitation to the Masters next month.
+Two days after Sharma held the 54-hole lead in his first World Golf Championships appearance, the 21-year-old from India accepted a special invitation to play in the Masters next month.

-Augusta National chairman Fred Ridley says the Masters has a history of inviting international players not otherwise qualified, and Sharma's results have made him worthy of the invitation.
+He will be the fourth Indian to play the Masters, and the second to receive a special invitation.
+Jeev Milkha Singh, a mentor to Sharma, received one in 2008.

-Sharma was outside the top 400 in the world three months ago.
-Now he is the only two-time winner on the European Tour this season and leads the Race to Dubai.
-He lost a two-shot lead in the final round of the Mexico Championship and tied for ninth.
-Sharma rose to a No. 66 ranking.
+"Golf is a global game, and throughout our history we have extended invitations to deserving international players not otherwise qualified," Augusta National chairman Fred Ridley said.
+"As his results have proven, Shubhankar Sharma is a remarkable young player."

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.